Angels

 Posted by Eddie Lawrence in Angels, Apocrypha, Genesis

-First of all, the books of Enoch are not inspired and were never considered to be a part of the canon of the Hebrew Scripture.
+First of all, the book 1 Enoch is not inspired and people never considered it to be part of the canon of the Hebrew Scripture.
 Works such as 1 Enoch are religious fiction loosely comparable to Dante’s Inferno or Paradise Lost.
-While they are based on real events recorded in the Bible and may contain certain truths, they are works of fiction, are not inspired, and are not authoritative.
+Although they are based on real events recorded in the Bible and may contain certain truths, they are works of fiction, lack inspiration, and hold no authority.
 1 Enoch was a fictional interpretation of the events recorded in Genesis 6.
-Not only is it mere fiction, it was fiction influenced by pagan stories the Jews had been exposed to during their exile in Babylon.
+Not only is it mere fiction, but Jews wrote it under the influence of pagan stories they encountered during their exile in Babylon.
 Surprisingly, some Bible students are allowing this work of fiction to influence their interpretation of the inspired Scriptures.

 Continue reading →